 You can also claim for flights up to 30 days before the date you joined the program.

 Etihad Guest’s partnership with Virgin Australia and the ability to also ‘family pool’ points is making a popular program for travellers in Australia.
 You can claim missing points from flights for up to six months after your date of departure but another advantage is the ability to claim points for flights taken up to three months before even joining.

 For Etihad flights taken after you joined the program, complete the online form under My Account when logged in to Etihad Guest.
-For partner airlines and flights that were taken in the three months before joining, submit your boarding pass, Etihad Guest details, e-Ticket number and booking reference/PNR to [email protected].
+For partner airlines as well as flights that were taken in the three months before joining, submit your boarding pass, Etihad Guest details, e-Ticket number and booking reference/PNR to [email protected].

 Claiming miles from Alaska Airlines Mileage Plan

 To be eligible for credit, you will need to wait 7/14 days from your travel on Alaska Airlines/partners and submit your claim within 11 months of travel.
 For partner travel, you will need to upload your ticket receipt and boarding pass when completing the online form.

 - In most cases, it is easy to submit a retrospective claim online

 - The more paperwork you keep, the more likely it is your claim will be successful

 - It is worth keeping an eye on your activity statements to ensure you’ve received all of the points to which you are entitled

 Are there any missing points you can claim?
 It is never a bad time to check your activity statement to make sure your recent travel has been credited correctly.
 It really helps your case when you have boarding passes as proof of having flown, so be sure to keep your paper boarding passes or screenshot the digital ones.